nosana-ci/docs.nosana.io/docs/hosts/grid.md

 # Getting Started

-Welcome to the Nosana GPU Grid, a platform dedicated to our GPU Hosts, featuring a wide variety of GPU devices.
+## Welcome to the Nosana GPU Marketplace

+The Nosana Network connects GPU Hosts with Clients who need scalable, cost-effective GPU compute.
+As a GPU Host, you’ll contribute to a decentralized ecosystem by listing your NVIDIA GPUs on the Nosana Marketplace for AI inference and other compute workloads.

 ## GPU Hosts

-GPU Hosts run software (call the "Nosana Node" software) that will connect your hardware to the grid.
+GPU Hosts run the Nosana Node software, which connects your hardware to the marketplace.
+To register your device, it must include a compatible NVIDIA GPU.
-In order to register for the Nosana Grid, your device needs to have access to a NVIDIA GPU.

 ::: warning

-We highly recommend to run this in a virtual environment, and to use a Solana address with only a minimal amount of SOL.
+We recommend running the Nosana Node software in a virtual environment and using a Solana wallet with only a minimal amount of SOL.

 :::

 ## Hardware Requirements

+To participate as a GPU Host, ensure your setup meets the following criteria:

-- Internet connection
+- **Internet Connection**: A stable connection is required.
-- RAM: 4GB+
+- **RAM**: 4GB+
-- One of the following NVIDIA GPUs:
+- **Supported NVIDIA GPUs**:

 |                   |                  |                   |                  |                   |
 |-------------------|------------------|-------------------|------------------|-------------------|